capnspacehook/rose/language_guide.md

 	print("Da ba dee da ba da")
 }
 ```
 In addition, Rose supports simple statements before the condition.
-This can be useful to reuse the returned value from a function multiple times:
+This can be useful to reuse the returned value from a function multiple times.
+The variable is only available inside the scope of the if statement however.
 ```
 import "math"

 if s = math.Sqrt(16); if s > 0 and s == 4 {
 	print("math doesn't lie")
 }

+print(s) // compile error: s doesn't exist in this scope
 ```

 ### Looping
 Rose only has one kind of loop: the for loop.
 This may seem limiting, however Rose's for loop can handle all common looping types.
 A traditional for loop looks about how you'd expect it to.
 A for loop with one condition is essentially a while loop, and a for loop with no condition is an infinite loop.